input-output-hk/MIPs/ReadMe.md

+*Note:* This document is an adaptation of the Cardano Improvement Proposals CIP) document that copies its organzation and most of its text from the CIP document: Cardano Foundation, *Cardano Improvement Proposals*, https://github.com/cardano-foundation/CIPs#readme, License CC-BY-4.0.

 # Marlowe Improvement Proposals (MIPs)

 Marlowe Improvement Proposals (MIPs) describe standards, processes; or provide general guidelines or information to the Marlowe Community.
 It is a formal, technical communication process that exists off-chain.
 MIPs do **not** represent a commitment of any form towards existing projects.
 Rather, they are a collection of sensible and sound solutions to common problems within the Marlowe ecosystem.
 MIPs evolves around different statuses, driven by one or more authors: